 The meadow takes its name from the Cooper family who owned it.
 They had a butcher shop in The Parade, and grazed their cattle on the meadow after buying them at market before they went to the slaughterhouse in Angel Yard.
 At one point the meadow extended across what is now George Lane car park and the commercial buildings at its entrance off George Lane.
 The meadows flooded most years until the 1950s, and still do in wet weather.

-There used to be a wool mill where the houses of Town Mill now stand - it ceased operations in 1922.
+There used to be a corn mill where the houses of Town Mill now stand - it ceased operations in 1922.
 For a period after the mill was demolished there was an open air swimming pool on the site which in turn made way for the Town Mill housing development.
-The bridge and footpath, known as Rope Walk, originally led to the rope works in Kennet Place - the long ropes were laid out straight to dry hence 'rope walk'.
 The Ropeworks in Kennet Place is now a pretty area including a cafe and shops in the old buildings, and well worth exploring.
 It is also the temporary home of the old mill wheels - brought back close to its original location by a group of enthusiastic volunteers in the summer of 2017.

 More about the history of the mills in the town can be found on Marlborough History Society's website.